phil294/GitLG/README.md

 "git-log--graph.actions.branch": [
     // ... the default actions, VSCode should put them here automatically so you can also edit them.
     {
-        "title": "⇆   Switch", // Whatever you want to appear on the button itself.
+        "title": "Switch", // Whatever you want to appear on the button itself.
 Title is also used as a cache key (see `Save` above).
+        "icon": "arrow-swap", // An icon to display next to the title.
+Choose one from https://microsoft.github.io/vscode-codicons/dist/codicon.html
         "args": "switch '$1'", // The actual command, appended to `git `.
 This will be executed WITHOUT VALIDATION SO BE CAREFUL. $1, $2 and so on are placeholders for the respective `params`.
         "params": [ "{BRANCH_NAME}" ], // Default values for the `args` placeholders.
 You can write anything here, including special keywords that include: `{BRANCH_NAME}`, `{COMMIT_HASH}`, {SOURCE_BRANCH_NAME} and {TARGET_BRANCH_NAME} (where it makes sense).
         // `options` are just an easy and quick way to toggle common trailing options.
 You can also specify them manually in `args` of course, given that `args` is also editable yet again at runtime.